AdobeDocs/id-service.de-DE/help/library/get-set/getanalyticsvisitorid.md

 >[!TIP]
 >
->Wenn Sie [!DNL Analytics] Kunde sind, suchen Sie nach der [!DNL Analytics] ID und senden Sie sie an Ihre Funktion.
+>If you&#39;re an [!DNL Analytics] customer, also check for and send the [!DNL Analytics] ID to your function.
 Beispielsweise ist es wünschenswert, bei der Weiterleitung einer Besucher-ID in versteckter Form an eine serverseitige Anwendung, die die Dateneingabe-API verwendet, beide Identifikatoren zur Verfügung zu haben.
-In diesem Fall sollten Sie die [!DNL Experience Cloud] Besucher- und [!DNL Analytics] Besucher-IDs erfassen und zurückgeben.
-Siehe [getmarketingcloudvisitorid](../../library/get-set/getmcvid.md).
+In this case, you should collect and return the [!DNL Experience Cloud] and [!DNL Analytics] visitor IDs.
+See [getMarketingCloudVisitorID](../../library/get-set/getmcvid.md).

 **Der Parameter „aid“ ist ein veralteter Wert**